In-Person Session Week One: March 11-15, 2019

-The CHTP was designed to provide a standardized curriculum for registered nurses (RN) who perform Early and Periodic Screening and Diagnostic Treatment (EPSDT) or Health Check screenings.
+The Child Health Training Program (CHTP) was designed to provide a standardized curriculum for registered nurses (RN) who perform Early and Periodic Screening and Diagnostic Treatment (EPSDT) or Health Check screenings.
 The course focus is on the American Academy of Pediatrics (AAP) Bright Futures evidence-based recommendations as the clinical framework.
 The course addresses all required components of the Health Check screening visit, focusing on the comprehensive pediatric history and the complete physical assessment.
 There is a strong emphasis on identification of problems, assuring appropriate consultation, referral and/or treatment of identified problems, along with documentation to support quality of care and billing requirements.
-The course serves as a stand-alone training; public health nurses are not required to have completed other pediatric or physical assessment training programs prior to enrolling in the CHTP; however, six months of experience in ambulatory pediatrics is strongly recommended.
+The course is a stand-alone training; public health nurses are not required to have completed other pediatric or physical assessment training programs prior to enrolling in the CHTP; however, six months of experience in ambulatory pediatrics is strongly recommended.

-For example, the Medicaid reimbursement for Health Check visits by ERNs is the same as for physicians or nurse practitioners at a minimum rate of $90.00; the cost of ERN training can be recovered in as few as 25 billed Health Check visits.
+For example, the Medicaid reimbursement of Health Check visits by CHERRNs is the same as for physicians or nurse practitioners at a minimum rate of $90.00; the cost of CHERRN training can be recovered in as few as 34 billed Health Check visits.
 Activity 351 HMHC Child Health funds may be used at the same rate to offset the cost of preventative visits for children who are not Medicaid recipients.
-Additionally, with Branch approval, agencies may use Activity 351 funds to support the training of ERNs.
+Additionally, with Branch approval, agencies may use Activity 351 funds to support the training of CHERRNs.

 - Children and Youth Branch, Women’s and Children’s Health Section, Division of Public Health, North Carolina Department of Health and Human Services

 - Public Health Nursing and Professional Development Unit, Division of Public Health, North Carolina Department of Health and Human Services

-Upon completion of the CHTP, the student will be able to:
+After completion of this course, participants will be able to:

 - Elicit a comprehensive pediatric health history, including investigation of any concerns or problems.